spoorthyvv/spoorthyvv.github.io/index.md

 ### EDUCATION

-    UNDER GRADUATION (ONGOING)
+    UNDER GRADUATION

-    ALVA’S INSTITUTE OF ENGINEERING AND TECHNOLOGY Currently pursuing third year in Computer Science Engineering Course with current CGPA of 8.4
+    ALVA’S INSTITUTE OF ENGINEERING AND TECHNOLOGY Currently pursuing third year in Computer Science Engineering Course with current CGPA of 8.7

     PRE-UNIVESITY